iahmad1337/cpputils/README.md

 # What is this
-This is a collection of utilities that I oftenly use in my projects.
+This is a collection of utilities that I sometimes use in my projects.
 Often I just want to get the shit done and I don't care about the performance, so the code here may not be optimal (but serves its purpose well enough).
 I might consider speeding up some of the code in the future,